OfficeDev/office-scripts-docs/docs/resources/samples/get-table-data.md

 ---
-title: 'Output Excel data as JSON'
+title: Output Excel data as JSON
-description: 'Learn how to output Excel table data as JSON to use in Power Automate.' ms.date: 03/18/2022 ms.localizationpriority: medium
+description: Learn how to output Excel table data as JSON to use in Power Automate. ms.date: 03/18/2022 ms.localizationpriority: medium
 ---